sigbertklinke/plot.matrix/README.md

 # plot.matrix
 Visualizes a matrix object plainly as heatmap.
-It provides a single S3 function plot for matrices.
+It provides a single S3 function `plot` for matrices and a function `assignColors` which assigns a specific color to each value of vector.

 # Installation